AtomMaterialUI/mtslack/README.md

 Switch the current theme's links color with the one of your choice.
 You can set the desired color in the Slack Tweak Settings.

+#### Click to Edit

+Double click on your messages to edit it.
+If you double click on other people's messages, it will copy it to clipboard.

+#### Animations

+Add animations to your Slack window.

 ----